THE BRIDGE ARTIST PROJECTS

 As audiences stroll across the bridge they will have the opportunity to interact with works created by professional and emerging artists from the Fredericton region.
 Each artist or group of artists is interrogating, exploring and celebrating a different moment in our shared history through their own medium, be it music, film, dance, theatre, visual art, performance art or poetry.
 The Bridge Project is proud to be working with Fredericton's arts community and offering this space for artists of diverse backgrounds and mediums to share their work.

-'Tea Time' by Natalie Sappier and Abby Paige
+'First Contact' by Natalie Sappier and Abby Paige

 Scenes by Ryan Griffith